 Statement of intent

 Infection control is of prime importance in this practice.
-Every member of staff will receive training in all aspects of infection control, including decontamination of dental instruments and equipment, as part of their induction programme and through regular update training, at least annually.
+Every member of staff will receive training in all aspects of infection control, including decontamination of dental instruments and equipment, as part of their induction program and through regular update training, at least annually.

 Decontamination of instruments and equipment

-Single use instruments and equipment must be identified and disposed of safely, never reused.
+Single-use instruments and equipment must be identified and disposed of safely, never reused.
 All re-usable instruments must be decontaminated after use to ensure they are safe for reuse.
 Gloves and eye protection must be worn when handling and cleaning used instruments.

 Before being used, all new dental instruments must be decontaminated fully according to the manufacturer’s instructions and within the limits of the facilities available at the practice.
 Those that require manual cleaning must be identified.
 Wherever possible, the practice will purchase instruments that can withstand automated cleaning processes using a washer-disinfector or an ultrasonic cleaner.

 At the end of each patient treatment, instruments should be transferred to the decontamination area for reprocessing.
-Used instruments should be only transferred between surgery and decontamination room in a closed container labelled ‘Used instrument’.
+Used instruments should be only transferred between surgery and decontamination room in a closed container labeled ‘Used instrument’.

 Staff will be appropriately trained to ensure they are competent to decontaminate existing and new reusable dental instruments.
 Records of this training are kept.